atomicdata-dev/atomic-server/CONTRIBUTE.md

 drill -b benchmark.yml --stats
 ```

-## CI, Versioning and Tagging
+## Releases, Versioning and Tagging

 - We use Github Actions for building, testing and creating releases.
-See #165 for progress.
 - Use `cargo workspaces version patch --force *` (and maybe replace `patch` with the `minor`) to update all `cargo.toml` files in one command.
 You'll need to `cargo install cargo-workspaces` if this command is not possible.
 - Update the `tauri.conf.json` manually
 - Push the `v*` tag, a Release will automatically be created on Github with the binaries.
 This will read `CHANGELOG.md`, so make sure to add the changes from there.